 The Perry Foundation donated the site.
 Forty-five percent of the construction costs or $120,262 was provided by Federal Library Aid through the Commonwealth.
 Charlottesville and Albemarle County appropriated $75,000 each.
 Additional funds were donated by individuals and groups, notably the America Association of University Women, who helped equip the meeting rooms, and the Friends of the Library who purchased a film projector and screen.

-In 2012, Gordon Avenue Library houses a collection of over 69,000 items and circulates over 15,000 items in an average month.
-Presently, five full-time and two part-time staff members serve the public for 52 hours per week.
 Gordon Avenue Library sits as an integral part of this vibrant neighborhood alive with preschools, Venable Elementary School, businesses, homes and the University.
 Filled with natural light and a cozy atmosphere, it is a place for students, families, retired people and anyone to stop and stay awhile, discovering favorites old and new.